eliudio/eliud_core/README.md

    8. Platforms: Should be Android, iOS and Web

    :exclamation: **IMPORTANT** :exclamation:
-   <p>The android package name specified in step 8 <a href="#android_package_name">Your Android app package name</a> - e.g. com.thoma5.thoma5_app - should be equal to the concatenation of organisation - e.g. com.thoma5 - a dot and the project_name - e.g. thoma5_app</p>
+   <p>The android package name specified as <a href="#android_package_name">Your Android app package name</a> - e.g. com.thoma5.thoma5_app - should be equal to the concatenation of organisation - e.g. com.thoma5 - a dot and the project_name - e.g. thoma5_app</p>

 5. Press finish